KAI Commuter Yogyakarta Line: Rolling stock

-KRL Commuterline Yogyakarta–Solo is using sets of EA202 (KRL i9000 KfW) series for its operation.
-EA202 series was formerly used on KRL Commuterline Pink Line, then was fully refurbished by INKA for Yogyakarta–Solo usage.
-Two 4-car sets of JR 205 series was operated to overcome the shortage of EA202 sets, some of which at the time of KRL launch was still refurbished by INKA.
+KAI Commuter Yogyakarta Line is using sets of EA202 (i9000 KfW) series EMU for its operation.
+EA202 series was formerly used on KAI Commuter Tanjung Priok Line, then was fully refurbished by INKA for Yogyakarta Line usage.
+Two 4-car sets of JR 205 series (205-5000 series, set 9 & 32) was operated to overcome the shortage of EA202 sets, some of which at the time of EMU launch was still refurbished by INKA.
 As it became redundant by September 2022, KAI Commuter decided to send back these sets to Jakarta region.
+As per 2023, the JR 205 9+32 sets currently operated for Bogor Line only.
+To assist with the i9000 series Electric Train tasks on the Yogyakarta-Palur route. in early August 2025, KAI Commuter delivered two JR 205 series KRL trainsets to Solo Jebres.
+The two trainsets delivered were JR 205-5 and JR 205-46, transported in three separate shipments, each consisting of eight carriages without a central cabin.
+The JR 205-5 and JR 205-46 KRL trains, previously designated as belonging to Depok (DP), have now been officially designated as belonging to Solo Jebres (SK).

-Women only cars (Kereta Khusus Wanita/KKW, in Indonesian) are not present in KRL Yogya-Solo.
-On further note, KKW was once introduced in Prameks (on ex-Holec and MCW DMU) but was later abolished.
+Women only cars (Kereta Khusus Wanita/KKW, in Indonesian) are not present in KAI Commuter Yogyakarta Line.
+On further note, KKW was once introduced in Prameks (on ex-Holec DEMU and MCW DHMU) but was later abolished.